ulule/makroud/README.md

 #### What does it means ?

 First of all, you have to define a `TableName` method that returns the database table name _(or view)_.
-Without that information, `sqlxx` cannot uses that struct as a `Model`.
+Without that information, `makroud` cannot uses that struct as a `Model`.

 Then, you have to define your model columns using struct tags: